yoonmoonsick/dnd2024/README.md

 - Level 7: Beguiling Twist
   - You have Advantage on saving throws to avoid or end the Charmed or Frightened condition.
 In addition, whenever a creature you can see within 90 feet of you succeeds on a saving throw to avoid or end the Charmed or Frightened condition, you can take a Reaction to force that creature to make a Wisdom save against your spell save DC.
 On a failed save, the target is Frightened for 1 minute.
 - Level 11: Fey Reinforcements
   - You can cast Summon Fey without a Material component.
 You can also cast it once without a spell slot, and you regain the ability to cast it in this way when you finish a Long Rest.
-Whenever you start casting the spell, you can modify it so that it doesn’t require Concentration.
+Whenever you start casting the spell, you can modify it so that it doesn't require Concentration.

 ### Gloom Stalker

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons/2_hotbar_140/GloomStalker.png?raw=true)

 - Level 3: Dread Ambusher
-  - Ambusher’s Leap
+  - Ambusher's Leap
     - At the start of your first turn of each combat, your Speed increases by 10 feet until the end of that turn.
   - Dreadful Strike ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Resources/1_Normal_48/DreadfulStrikeCharge.png?raw=true)
     - When you attack a creature and hit it with a weapon, you can deal an extra 2d6 Psychic damage.
 You can use this benefit only once per turn, you can use it a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a Short Rest.